bmoazen/Bikesharing/README.md

 ## Results
 ### Concerns Regarding Data
 An obvious concern for this study are the differences between New York City (where the citibike analysis data is from) and Des Moines, Iowa.
 Specifically, would it be reasonable to assume trends in NYC could indicate anything similar in Des Moines?
 One piece of valuable data we could look at it citibike usage broken down by age and gender.
 Shown below is a breakdown of the proportion of NYC citibike riders by ages and gender.
 The peaks for both female and male occur in the 25-35 year age range.
-The median ages of Des Moines residents is currently 34.2 years (male) and 33.4 years (female) ([Source: World Population Review](https://worldpopulationreview.com/us-cities/des-moines-ia-population)), which translates well, especially considering the NYC median ages are 38.1 and 35.4 for females and males, respectively.
+The median ages of Des Moines residents is currently 34.2 years (male) and 33.4 years (female) ([Source: World Population Review](https://worldpopulationreview.com/us-cities/des-moines-ia-population)), which translates well, considering the NYC median ages are 38.1 and 35.4 for females and males, respectively.
 This suggests that the similarity bewteen the Des Moines and New York City age demographics make comparisons between them reasonable.
 Note that genders that were listed as "unknown" or not entered were ignored in these calculations.<br />
 ![](/Plots/Trips%20by%20Age%20and%20Gender.png)

 ### Citibike Usage Map